Lucas-Arcoverde/Lucas-Arcoverde/README.md

-# 👋 Olá!
-Eu sou o Lucas Arcoverde
+# 👋 Hello!
+I'm Lucas Arcoverde

-🎓 Tenho 14 anos, sou brasileiro e apaixonado por tecnologia!

-🚀 Estou aprendendo e praticando:
+🎓 I'm 14 years old, Brazilian, and passionate about technology!

+🚀 I'm currently learning and practicing:

 - 🐍 Python

-- 🌐 HTML e CSS
+- 🌐 HTML and CSS

 - ✨ JavaScript

-📚 Gosto de explorar e criar projetos para aprender na prática.
-🎯 Meu objetivo é me tornar um desenvolvedor cada vez melhor, um passo de cada vez!

-📫 Quer falar comigo?
-Você pode me encontrar aqui no GitHub ou no instagram em @lucasarcove.

----

-🛠️ *Em constante evolução...*
-Obrigado por visitar meu perfil! 😊
+📚 I enjoy exploring and creating projects to learn through hands-on experience.🎯 My goal is to become a better developer, one step at a time!

+📫 Want to get in touch?
+You can find me here on GitHub or on Instagram at @lucasarcove.

+🛠️ *Constantly evolving...*
+Thanks for visiting my profile! 😊